In response to high employer demand, Sheridan has developed Ontario’s first four-year interaction design bachelor’s degree.

 - Digital media design and production.

-- Physical and mobile computing.
+- Physical computing and sensors.

 - Business practices and entrepreneurship.

 Students in the Interaction Design honours bachelor's degree program will gain practical experience in all stages of the creative process, from research and planning through design and execution.
 The program includes a 14-week job placement between the third and fourth years.